rarilabs/erc721ra-website/README.md

-# ERC721RA - refundable and gas optimized ERC721 NFT implementation
+# ERC721RA - refundable and gas optimized NFT

 ## What is ERC721RA